mikonse/pakaman/README.md

 ## Running

 ## Roadmap
-[ ] build basic debian packages
+ [x] build basic debian packages
+ [x] build basic arch packages
+ [ ] more options
-[ ] build basic arch packages
+ [ ] add options to build packages in containers
  [ ] allow changelog to be read from a separate markdown file